Positive Reinforcement: Guide & Examples for the Classroom

 Activity reinforcers

 Activity reinforcement involves allowing children to participate in their favorite activity if they engage in appropriate behavior.
 Activities can include drawing, coloring, having computer time, and playing games.
-Using activity reinforcers is even more effective when you allow children to involve a friend or two in the activity, because it also provides social reinforcement.
+Using activity reinforcers is even more effective when you allow children to involve a friend or two in the activity, as it also provides social reinforcement.

 Tangible reinforcers